ezra-obiwale/laraquick/README.md

 # laraquick

-A collection of classes to be extended/used in laravel api applications for quick development.
+A collection of classes to be extended/used in laravel applications for quick development.

 ## Introduction